Adopt-a-Highway: Participation

 The Adopt-A-Highway program allows any organization to participate, which became a point of controversy when the Ku Klux Klan adopted a portion of Interstate 55 just south of St. Louis, Missouri.
 While legally the program had to uphold the groups' rights to participate, public outcry and repeated destruction of its sign was a cause of concern.
 In November 2000, the section of highway was designated as the Rosa Parks Freeway after the famous civil rights figure.

 KKK sponsorship was later dropped from the program for the group's failure to fulfill its obligations, and the Missouri Department of Transportation adopted specific criteria to prohibit hate groups from future participation.
 However, the 8th Circuit Court of Appeals ruled that any attempt to bar the Klan from participation in the Adopt-a-Highway program on the basis of the group's purpose is a violation of the First Amendment.
 The Supreme Court declined to hear the case, so the ruling stood.

 In 2001, South Dakota denied participation to a gay and lesbian organization.
 Governor Bill Janklow eventually allowed the group to participate but had sponsor names removed from all adopt-a-highway signs in the state.

 In January 2005, the American Nazi Party adopted a stretch of the rural Sunnyview Road NE outside Salem, Oregon.
-Two signs were put up along the road that bore the names of the American Nazi Party and NSM.
+Two signs were put up along the road that bore the names of the American Nazi Party and National Socialist Movement.
 The signs, which cost $500 and were almost immediately subject to vandalism, have since been removed.
-The American Nazi Party's chair, Rocky J. Suhayda, claimed to have no association with the Adopt a Highway program.
+The American Nazi Party's chair, Rocky J. Suhayda, claimed to have no association with the Adopt-a-Highway program.

 In 2009, the state of Missouri renamed a section of highway after Rabbi Abraham Joshua Heschel, because it had been adopted by a neo-Nazi group.
-Rabbi Heschel fled the Nazis’ advance in Europe and became a prominent theologian and civil rights advocate in the United States before his death in 1972.
+Heschel had fled the Nazis' advance in Europe and became a prominent theologian and civil rights advocate in the United States before his death in 1972.
 Rabbi Heschel's daughter opposed this decision.

 In 2012, the International Keystone Knights of the KKK submitted an application to adopt a stretch of Georgia State Route 515.
 The Georgia Department of Transportation denied the application, citing safety concerns and the hate group's history.

 In 2012, PennDOT accepted an Adopt-A-Highway sponsorship along a portion of Interstate 376 in Pittsburgh from a local strip club located in Downtown Pittsburgh.
 According to PennDOT officials, strip clubs are permitted, along with any other business, to sponsor such projects, since it keeps the roads clean and saves taxpayers money.
 Despite the sponsorship, the program does not send strippers to clean the roads, but rather sends workers from the state paid for by the club to clean the highways.

 Economically, the program may be viewed as a way of getting around regulations prohibiting billboards next to a highway and on a per-view basis, it is more economical than billboards.